alteryx/evalml/contributing.md

     * API changes - if you change the API update `docs/source/api_reference.rst`
     * Documentation - run the documentation notebooks locally to ensure everything is logical and works as intended

-* Update the "Future Release" section of the changelog (`docs/source/changelog.rst`) to include your pull request and add your github username to the list of contributors.
+* Update the "Future Release" section of the changelog (`docs/source/changelog.rst`) to include your pull request.
 Add a description of your PR to the subsection that most closely matches your contribution:
-    * Enhancements: new features or additions to Featuretools.
+    * Enhancements: new features or additions to EvalML.
     * Fixes: things like bugfixes or adding more descriptive error messages.
-    * Changes: modifications to an existing part of Featuretools.
+    * Changes: modifications to an existing part of EvalML.
     * Documentation Changes
     * Testing Changes